 It’s not a secret that weed smokers are happy people.
 And that is due to two things:

-- The high that the plant produces once consumed
+- The high that the plant produces once we smoke it

-- Chemical compound in cannabis that has antidepressive properties
+- A chemical compound in cannabis that has anti-depressive properties

-Therefore, cannabis strains with higher doses of CBD seem like a perfect alternative, especially with their low risk of side effects.
+So as this study points out, cannabis strains with higher doses of CBD seem like a perfect alternative, especially because they do not produce euphoria and psychoactive effects.

-Craniofacial pain is, in some respect, similar to other types of pain that we mentioned earlier but is different in its location.
+Craniofacial pain is, in some respect, similar to other types of pain that I mentioned earlier but is different in its location.

-This type of pain is chronic and is limited to head and neck.
+This type of pain is chronic and is limited to the head and neck area.
 It is mostly caused by dental problems, anxiety and TMD — Temporomandibular Joint Disfunction.

-Even though scientists have confirmed, through various studies, that cannabis does actually relieve neuropathy symptoms, craniofacial pain didn’t receive that much research.
+Even though scientists have confirmed, through various studies, that cannabis does actually relieve neuropathic pain, craniofacial pain didn’t receive that much research.

-However, I dug up a study from 2004 that tackled this issue and concluded that weed indeed may be beneficial for this type of pain.
+However, I dug up a study from 2004 that tackled this issue and found that weed indeed may be beneficial for this type of pain.
+(8)

-There are actually plenty of studies that examine use of cannabis in HIV patients.
+There are actually plenty of studies that examine the use of cannabis in HIV patients.

-But the biggest study I could find is this research on 252 patients.
-They were asked very specific questions concerning their perceived benefits of consuming weed.
+The biggest study I could find is a research of 252 patients, conducted by the San Mateo Medical Center.
+The subjects were asked very specific questions concerning their perceived benefits of consuming weed.

-Here is what they said weed helps them with:
+Here is what they said weed helps them with (9):

 - Relieving anxiety and depression